zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu.rst

 Device Firmware Update (DFU)
 ############################

-Bluetooth mesh supports the distribution of firmware images across a mesh network.
+Bluetooth Mesh supports the distribution of firmware images across a mesh network.
 The Bluetooth mesh DFU subsystem implements the Bluetooth Mesh Device Firmware Update Model specification version 1.0.
 The implementation is in experimental state.

-Bluetooth mesh DFU implements a distribution mechanism for firmware images, and does not put any restrictions on the size, format or usage of the images.
-The primary design goal of the subsystem is to provide the qualifiable parts of the Bluetooth mesh DFU specification, and leave the usage, firmware validation and deployment to the application.
+Bluetooth Mesh DFU implements a distribution mechanism for firmware images, and does not put any restrictions on the size, format or usage of the images.
+The primary design goal of the subsystem is to provide the qualifiable parts of the Bluetooth Mesh DFU specification, and leave the usage, firmware validation and deployment to the application.

-The DFU specification is implemented in the Zephyr Bluetooth mesh DFU subsystem as three separate
+The DFU specification is implemented in the Zephyr Bluetooth Mesh DFU subsystem as three separate
 models:

 .. toctree::